MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/power-bi-custom-visuals.md

 Downloading visuals from AppSource is free, but each publisher defines their own business and licensing model for their visual.
 There are three basic types of payment and licensing plans:

-* Free visuals that you can download and use with additional costs
+* Free visuals that you can download and use with additional costs.
+These visuals are labeled as *Free*.
-* Visuals that you can download for free and get basic functionality, but you can get additional features for a price.
+* Visuals that you can download and get basic functionality for free, but you can pay for additional features.
 These visuals have the *additional purchase may be required* label.
 You can often get a free trial period to test out the full functionality of the visual before paying for it.
+Transactability and license management for these visuals happen outside of Microsoft platforms.
-* Some visuals have the *additional purchase may be required* label but the transactability and licensing management are managed through the visual provider on their terms.
+* Licensed visuals are also available in a limited capacity for free with the option to purchase more features, but transactability happens in AppSource.com by clicking on the *Buy now* button.
+Licenses are managed from the Microsoft 365 Admin center.

 Once you select the visual, select the **Plans + Pricing** tab to see the plan for that visual.
 Pricing information is also shown on the left pane.